 Below are our results since the inception of the service in 2007.
 All bets have been, and continue to be, proofed live to Secret Betting Club and Pro Gambler.

-The current recommended bank is 35 points.
+The current recommended bank is 30 points.

 You can download a list of our entire bet history here

-* Results last updated 14th July 2020
+* Results last updated 21st January 2024

 * In 2007 and 2008 we also recommended bets in the floor events (smaller off-TV tournaments).
 These bets made a substantial profit (+31.64 pts, 56% ROI).
 These were official bets at the time however we stopped recommending them midway through 2008 as members were finding it hard to get bets on as these were small markets.
 Therefore despite these bets making a large profit we have removed them from the records to ensure that the results accurately reflect future potential profit.

-2020 is OnTheOche 14th year and as you can imagine strategies and approaches evolve as the years go by.
+2024 is OnTheOche’s 18th year and as you can imagine strategies and approaches evolve as the years go by.